agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: torch.Tensor
   :param activation: The choose of activation functions for hidden layers.
   :type activation: nn.Module
   :param device: The calculating device.
   :type device: str

 .. py:function::
-  xuance.torch.policies.deterministic_marl.ActorNet.forward()

-  :return: None.
+  xuance.torch.policies.deterministic_marl.ActorNet.forward(x)

+  :param x: The input tensor.
+  :type x: torch.Tensor
+  :return: The determinsitc outputs of the actions.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:class::
-  xuance.torch.policies.deterministic_marl.CriticNet(independent, state_dim, n_agents, action_dim, hidden_sizes, normalize, initialize, activation, device)
+  xuance.torch.policies.deterministic_marl.CriticNet(state_dim, n_agents, action_dim, hidden_sizes, normalize, initialize, activation, device)

-  :param independent: xxxxxx.
-  :type independent: xxxxxx
+  A class that defines an critic network for MARL aglorithms based on deterministic policy gradient.
+  It is responsible for calculating the critic values of the states.

   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param n_agents: The number of agents.